The Application Process

 Your preferred school will likely require you to submit several recommendation letters.
 Some programs specify that a letter from a practicing athletic trainer and/or former professor be included.
 Writing a good letter of recommendation takes time, so it's important to ask for these letters as early as possible.
 You don't want the writer to produce a lackluster letter because they're rushing to meet a tight deadline.
 Choose recommenders who know you well enough to explain why Athletic Training is a good fit for your skills and personality.
 Admissions officers want to know why you would make a great addition to their program; they don't want to read a generic letter that could apply to almost anyone.

 The Graduate Record Examinations (GRE) is the standardized test for graduate schools across the United States.
 Programs that use ATCAS may have you submit scores directly to that service using an institution-specific code.
 Other programs ask that you send the results directly to the institution.
 Read instructions carefully.
 Each program sets its own requirements or recommendations around the GRE when applying to their graduate school.
 When doing your research, note what the school says about GRE scores.
-Some schools require the test with a certain score and other schools may only recommend the test with a certain score.
-During the COVID pandemic, many schools temporarily changed their GRE requirements.
+Some schools require GREs only if your GPA is below a certain level.
+Others indicate that GRE scores are optional.

 The admissions interview is your chance to convince the interviewer that you have what it takes to succeed as an Athletic Trainer.
 Prepare for this occasion by watching interview videos online, reviewing common interview questions, recording yourself answering questions, and participating in mock interviews.
 If you're currently in college, check with your school's career center to see if you can set up a mock interview with a staff member.
 If you're not a student, ask a trusted friend or family member to play the role of an interviewer.
 Treat the mock interview as if it's the real thing by speaking clearly and with confidence and answering each question thoroughly.
 Some schools require a campus visit for the interview while others have a virtual option.
 Not all programs require an interview.